Philou699/BSQ-biggest-square/README.md

 # BSQ-biggest-square
-Generating map of walls (o) and free cases (x), then find the bigest square in it.
+Generating maps of walls (o) and free cases (.), then find the bigest square in it.
+The map must be a square.
+Usage :

+    ./bsq [choose number] "..o..o."           \with the generator\
+                       (random pattern)
+    ./bsq map.txt                             \with a created map\